act-rules/act-rules.github.io/_rules/html-xml-lang-match-5b7ae0.md

 For each test target, the value of the primary language subtag (characters before the first dash) for the `lang` and `xml:lang` attributes are the same.

-**Note**: HTML 5 specification requires the `lang` and `xml:lang` attributes to match exactly.
-This is not known to impact accessibility, which is why it is permitted in this rule.

 ## Assumptions

-- Although there is no known way that an inappropriate secondary subtag in the `lang` or `xml:lang` attribute (such as "en-XYZ") can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
+- Although there is no known way that an inappropriate secondary subtag in the `lang` or `xml:lang` attribute (such as `en-XYZ`) can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
 In that case `lang` and `xml:lang` should have matching secondary subtags.

 ## Accessibility Support